New and improved bounds on the contextuality degree of multi-qubit configurations: Contextuality-Related Properties

-Apart from grids (aka Mermin-Peres magic squares), a multi-qubit doily hosts another prominent, yet almost virtually unknown to the quantum informational community, class of contextual configurations, the so-called two-spreads.
-Given a multi-qubit doily, remove from it one spread of lines while keeping all the points; what we get is a \emph{two-spread}, i.\,e. a (sub-)configuration having 15 points and 10 lines, with three points per line and two lines per point (see, e.g., Figure 8 of \cite{polster}).
-The figure below is an illustration of a two-spread living in a quadratic five-qubit doily.
+Apart from grids (aka Mermin--Peres magic squares), a multi-qubit doily hosts another prominent, yet almost virtually unknown to the quantum informational community, class of contextual configurations, the so-called two-spreads.
+Given a multi-qubit doily, remove from it one spread of lines while keeping all the points; what we get is a \emph{two-spread}, that is, a (sub-)configuration having 15 points and 10 lines, with 3 points per line and 2 lines per point(see, \textit{e.g}., Figure 8 of \cite{polster}).
+Figure~\ref{5q-two-spread} is an illustration of a two-spread living in a quadratic five-qubit doily.

-Let us briefly recall that a ``classical'' contextual point-line configuration features (a) an even number of lines/contexts per point/observable and (b) an odd number of negative lines/contexts~\cite{HS17}.
+Let us briefly recall that a ``classical'' contextual point-line configuration features (a) an even number of lines/contexts per point/observable and (b) an odd number of negative lines/contexts~\cite[]{HS17}.
 We already see that a multi-qubit two-spread meets the first condition (as there are two lines per each of its points).
 Now we show that it also satisfies the second condition.
-To this end in view, we readily infer from our computer-generated results (after carefully inspecting Figure 2 of our recent paper \cite{MSGDH}) that if a doily is endowed with an {\it odd} number of negative lines, each of its six spreads of lines contains an {\it even} number of them, whereas if a doily features an {\it even} number of negative lines, each of its six spreads shares an {\it odd} number of them.
+To this end in view, we readily infer from our computer-generated results (after carefully inspecting Figure 2 of our recent paper \cite[]{MSGDH}) that if a doily is endowed with an {\it odd} number of negative lines, each of its six spreads of lines contains an {\it even} number of them, whereas if a doily features an {\it even} number of negative lines, each of its six spreads shares an {\it odd} number of them.
 That is, removal of a spread leads in both cases to a configuration endowed with an {\it odd} number of negative lines, as envisaged.